alexandrainst/php-xlsx-fast-editor/README.md

 check the [PhpSpreadsheet](https://github.com/PHPOffice/PhpSpreadsheet) library (previously [PHPExcel](https://github.com/PHPOffice/PHPExcel/)),
-but for simply reading & writing basic values from existing Excel workbooks, `PhpSpreadsheet` is over an order of magnitude too slow, and has the risk of breaking some unsupported Excel features such as notes.
+but for simply reading & writing basic values from existing Excel workbooks, `PhpSpreadsheet` is over an order of magnitude too slow, and has the risk of breaking some unsupported Excel features such as some notes and charts.

 There are also libraries to create new Excel documents from scratch, or for just reading some values, but not any obvious one for editing.